 The Public Will Call ticket window is located in the NW lobby of Yost Ice Arena.
 The will call window opens at 1.5 hours prior to the puck drop and will remain open until the end of the 2nd period.

 Accessible restrooms are located on the first level in the NE, NW and SE lobbies.
 On second floor, they are adjacent to the seating locations: NE - women's restroom; NW - men's restroom.

-Accessible (wheelchair) seating is located on the ice level of Yost, in front of sections: 1, 8, 16, 22, and the NE and NW corners of the second level.
-Each is indicated on the map as the light blue highlighted areas.
+Accessible (wheelchair) seating is located in the NE-Section 22, SE-Sections 16-17, NW-Sections 1-2 and SW-Sections 6-7 on the ice surface on the first level of Yost Ice Arena, and the NE and NW corners of the second level.
+Each are indicated on the map as the light blue highlighted areas.

 The UNIVERSITY OF MICHIGAN recognizes the needs of persons with disabilities, as defined by the Americans with Disabilities Act (ADA) of 1990 and continues to make every effort to comply with both ADA and State of Michigan accessibility mandates.
 In addition, the UNIVERSITY OF MICHIGAN, strives to accommodate the individual needs of guests with disabilities and has adopted the following ticket policies: